 - Brainy Brunette: Viva, whose biggest dream is to become a psychologist, and Saz, whose favorite subject is Maths.

-- Cute Clumsy Girl: Amber in spades, and Viva when she's around her crush.
+- Cute Clumsy Girl: Amber in spades, and Viva when she's around Rocky.

 - Deadpan Snarker: Saz.
 She also has a tendency to say the wrong things at the wrong time, which has bitten her in the ass many times.

 - Dumb Blonde/The Ditz: Amber.
 Viva's introduction of her has her running into a door...despite the sign saying "Pull To Open".

 - Embarrassing Tattoo: Rocky has "Viva Forever" tattooed in ugly letters across his collarbone.
 Saz snarks that he can always pass it off as a Spice Girls tattoo.

 - Eye Am Watching You: Holli does this to a nun who had been apparently took all the remaining Hawaiian pizza slices.
 The nun repeats the gesture in kind.

 - Family Theme Naming: Amber and her sister Topaz are named after the stones.

 - Finale Season: The show's third series was their final series as it focused on the girls figuring out what to do with their lives once they've completed sixth form.

 - Five-Token Band: Viva (Black British), Holli and Amber (White British), and Saz (British-Indian).